Checking History-Determinism is NP-hard for Parity Automata: Appendix for

 \subsubsection{Acknowledgements}

-We thank Marcin Jurdzi\'nski, Neha Rino and K. S. Thejaswini for their support and suggesting numerous improvements to the paper.
+We thank Marcin Jurdzi\'nski, Neha Rino, K. S. Thejaswini, and anonymous reviewers for their feedback and suggesting numerous improvements to the paper.
 Additionally, we are grateful to K. S. Thejaswini for several insightful discussions and pointing out a flaw in an earlier proof of \cref{thm:Sim-is-NP-hard}.